 Human life comprises hundreds of daily activities that occupy our waking hours.
-These activities, defined as “occupations,” have a profound impact on how we feel physically, emotionally, socially and even spiritually.
-They can provide a sense of satisfaction and well-being, but they can also create stress, imbalance and dissatisfaction.
-While they indeed include professional, employment and work activities, occupations include more than just a person’s career, because people of all ages, cultures and capabilities engage in occupations.
+These activities — defined as “occupations” — have a profound impact on how we feel physically, emotionally, socially and even spiritually.
+They can provide a sense of satisfaction and well-being but they can also create stress, imbalance and dissatisfaction.
+While they do include professional, employment and work activities, occupations encompass more than just a person’s career because people of all ages, cultures and capabilities engage in occupations.
 Occupational therapy is the profession concerned with promoting health and well-being through engagement in everyday activity, while occupational science is the study of the phenomena of occupation.

-Occupational Therapy is a health care profession aimed at improving performance, preventing illness and disability, and promoting adaptation to life changes.
-In this interdisciplinary field, occupational therapists help all people, those with and without disabilities, to live healthier, happier and more productive lives.
-But with demand for health care services anticipated to be strong through the next decade, occupational therapy is also a secure career choice.
-In fact, the profession of Occupational Therapy has recently been named one of the:
+Occupational therapy is a health care profession aimed at improving performance, preventing illness and disability and promoting adaptation to life changes.
+In this interdisciplinary field, occupational therapists help all people — those with and without disabilities — to realize healthier, happier and more productive lives.
+With demand for health care services anticipated to be strong throughout this decade, occupational therapy is also a secure career choice.
+In fact, the profession of occupational therapy has recently been named a:

-- “5 Most In-Demand Jobs Right Now” by Time Magazine
+- “No. 4 of 5 Most In-Demand Jobs Right Now” by Time Magazine